 The SOE system also included a back-lagging condition that consisted of installing timber laggings on the backside of the soldier piles.
 The back-lagging condition, rakers and underpinning required custom waterproof detailing to the SOE system to ensure watertight protection.

-The foundation includes a continuous, thickened mat slab that might encounter groundwater accumulation under the foundation.
+The foundation included a continuous, thickened mat slab that could accumulate groundwater under the foundation.
 A fully encapsulated, bathtub waterproofing system was required to protect the foundation from the buildup of hydrostatic pressure and groundwater infiltration.

-EPRO’s Geo-Seal® systems are also resistant to damage caused by rainfall after installation.
-“One of the great advantages of using Geo-Seal® 100 for this project was that the system could be subjected to rain after installation.
-The membrane was exposed to heavy rain and was not damaged or preactivated like traditional bentonite sheet membranes,” says Paul Conners, President of Conners Group, who represents EPRO in the Washington, D.C. market.
+EPRO’s Geo-Seal systems are also resistant to damage caused by rainfall after installation.
+“One of the great advantages of using Geo-Seal 100 for this project was that the system could be subjected to rain after installation.
+The membrane was exposed to heavy rain and was not damaged or preactivated like traditional bentonite sheet membranes,” says Paul Conners, President of Conners Group.

-With a historical track record of providing solutions for complex sites, EPRO is expanding its presence in the Mid-Atlantic area by offering a suite of systems to address a variety of site conditions and project types.
+With a strong track record providing solutions for complex sites, EPRO is expanding its presence in the Mid-Atlantic area by offering a suite of systems to address a variety of site conditions and project types.